oat-sa/lib-lti1p3-proctoring/doc/message/proctoring-workflow.md

 ### Implement OpenId Connect launch flow

-Like any platform originating message, when the deep linking request message is launched, an [OIDC flow](https://www.imsglobal.org/spec/security/v1p0/#platform-originating-messages) will start between the tool and the platform.
+Like any platform originating message, when the StartProctoring message is launched, an [OIDC flow](https://www.imsglobal.org/spec/security/v1p0/#platform-originating-messages) will start between the tool and the platform.

 The underlying core library offers everything you need to securely implement this flow, as documented in the [platform originating messages documentation](https://github.com/oat-sa/lib-lti1p3-core/blob/master/doc/message/platform-originating-messages.md).